 One thing you should expect to see in Rome in Winter is rain so an umbrella should definitely be on your packing list.
 For more details on what to do in Rome on a rainy day check out our dedicated post.

 Overall I think Rome Winter Weather is no reason not to do a Rome Winter break but the key is good packing.

-What to Wear in Rome in the Winter / Rome Winter Packing List
+Rome in Winter What to Where/ Rome Winter Packing List

 Although not freezing temperatures in Winter Rome can get rainy and windy so you will definitely want to make sure you pack correctly.

 So here we round up what to wear in Rome in Winter so you don’t forget anything off your Rome Winter packing list.

 Although not every day will be below freezing in Rome Winters for the coldest of days you may want your thermals with you!
 I always like a pair of thermal leggings with me especially when I am going to be walking for most of the day.

 The air in Rome during Winter is icy, especially in the evenings so you definitely will want a woolen hat with you.